Nap0814/Fantasy-Football-Analysis_Website/README.md

 # Step 3: The Prediction Problem

-### Prediction Problem
+## Prediction Problem

-Our aim is to build a ordianl regression model to predict a player's final fantasy ranking for the next NFL season based on their previous season's performance statistics.
+Our goal is to build a **regression model** that predicts an NFL player's final fantasy position ranking for the upcoming season, using their performance statistics from the previous season.

+---

-### Response Variable
+## Response Variable

-Our response variable is `Next_PosRank` — the player's position fantasy ranking at the end of the following season.
+**Next PosRank** (next season’s fantasy ranking within position) is the response variable we aim to predict.

-We chose `Next_PosRank` because it represents a comprehensive, standardized measure of a player's fantasy value as it changes per position.
-It's especially useful in helping fantasy managers plan their draft strategies or identify breakout candidates.
+We chose **Next PosRank** because it offers a normalized, position-specific measure of a player’s fantasy value.
+This makes it especially useful for fantasy football managers when planning draft strategies or identifying breakout candidates within specific roles (e.g., WR, RB, QB).

+---

-### Type of Prediction
+## Type of Prediction

-This is a ordianl regression problem, since OvRank is a continuous and ordinal numeric value.
-Predicting the actual rank is quite specific, so we checked accuracy based on how close it was to the expected value at different intervals.
+This is a **regression** problem.
+Although ranks are ordinal, we treat them as continuous for prediction purposes, since we aim to estimate the **exact** or **near-exact** rank value rather than classify into broad tiers.

+We also measure performance not just by exact rank, but how close the prediction is to the actual outcome.

+---

-### Evaluation Metric
+## Evaluation Metric

-We will evaluate our model using Mean Absolute Error (MAE).
+We use **Mean Absolute Error (MAE)** as our primary evaluation metric.

 We chose MAE because:

-1) It is interpretable in the same units as the response variable (ranking position).
+- It is directly interpretable in the same units as our target variable (ranking position), making it easy to explain and understand.
-2) It is more intuitive than metrics like R² when comparing real vs. predicted ranks.
+- Unlike R² or RMSE, MAE is more robust to outliers and gives a straightforward sense of how far off predictions are on average.
+- It aligns well with how fantasy managers might perceive draft accuracy (e.g., off by 2–3 ranks is more intuitive than a % variance).

+---

 # Baseline Model Predicting Next Position Rank